vostersc/training/interview.md

 - What area of databases are you least comfortable with?
 - Talk to me about normalization, how you'd approach normalizing an unstructured database setup.
 - **Walk me through optimizing a slow SQL query.
 What tools would you use?**
+- Explain, Explain Analyze, Details, why one over other.

 ## JavaScript